sr/git-wiki/README.markdown

 You can include tasks from other wiki pages.
-So it is possible to have one separate page per project, e.g. ProjectGitWiki, ProjectWorkflow and to aggregate all coding tasks on one, say ContextCoding page.
+So it is possible to have one separate page per project, e.g. ProjectGitWiki, ProjectWorkflow and to aggregate all coding tasks on one, say ContextCoding page with `INCLUDE project:GitWiki`, `INCLUDE project:Workflow`.

+You can also reference other contexts with `INCLUDE context:AtHome`.

+Recursion can be turned on with `INCLUDE context:AtHome recursive:true`.
+It is off by default.

 You can also reference a source on the web.
 I prefer to manage my tasks related to git-wiki development in this README file.
 So on my